structix-cli/structix/docs/docs/cli-commands/proj/init.md

 ## Arguments

-This command does not accept any arguments.
+This command currently has no arguments.

 ## Options